BigelowLab/obpg/README.md

 Next we can crop to a subset of the resource by providing a bounding box.
 Cropping is non-destructive - you can always later crop the same object using a different bounding box.
 We provide an example bounding box for the Pacific Northwest.
+Note that cropping is a suggestion;
+actual cropping occurs at pixel boundaries which may or may not align with the requested bounding box.

 ``` r
 bb = pnw_bb()